Using an rc file, you should invoke a method defined in the Gtk::RC module:

 widget "widget set" style "style name"

-uses a class name to determine widgets.
+The directive of widget_class uses a class name to determine widgets.
 Note that the word of ``class name'' in this context is not Ruby's class name but GTK's class name, which is equals to Ruby's class name except "::".

 (ex: The GTK's classname of Gtk::Button is "GtkButton".)

-is specified by name. widget name is set by a method of Gtk::Widget#set_name.
+The directive of widget is specified by name. widget name is set by a method of Gtk::Widget#set_name.
 On my experience, if you don't set it, it becomes same to class name.

 A widget class set or a widget set is specified widget has-a tree.
 For example, if a Gtk::Button is added to Gtk::Window, the button is specified by "GtkWindow.GtkButton" in a class name form.
 A wildcard `*' is also available in this syntax, so "*GtkButton" expresses all widget of GtkButton class.